SO YOU WANT TO HAVE A BABY?

 Our little family went from two to four and we could not be happier!
 Every cycle, every shot, every negative test, every dollar spent … all of the heartbreak was worth it to get to this point.
 There were so many times that I wanted to give up and just move on from it all, but knowing what could be is what kept me going.
 No one could have prepared me for the amount of love I would feel for our girls or that I would instinctively become such a mama bear and want to keep them so close and protected.
 Addi & Livi are our world.

 Dealing with infertility on any level is extremely painful and difficult.
 Whether it’s one IVF cycle or six, if you go through it, it’s some of the most intense pain you will probabIy ever feel in your life.
 Through the whole process, over a three year period, I reminded myself that everything was happening for a reason.
 Sometimes it takes a while to figure out why things happen the way that they do and other times you never end up knowing.
-Looking back, I think we were meant to go on the journey we did and that chip&chisel became what it is today so we could give back and hopefully help others achieve expansion of family.
-Please take a moment to read how chip&chisel is giving back to those facing infertility struggles here.
+I ultimately believe that our journey was meant for us - it was meant to bring us to the idea of chip&chisel, to allow us the opportunities that we’ve had to give back, and to connect with others traveling a similar path.